slytomcat/URLshortener/README.md

    0 - service handles all requests

-   1 - service handles only request for short URLs and health check request
+   1 - request for redirect is disabled

-   2 - service handles only request for redirect and health check request
+   2 - request for short URL is disabled

+   4 - request for token expiration is disabled

+Mode value can be a sum of several modes, for example Mode=6 disables requests for short URL and for redirect